 A kayak’s hull is its bare-bones form, and it’s usually dressed up before even leaving the manufacturer.
 When you really look at them, you’ll notice that no two hulls look the same.
 Sure, they sometimes look similar, but kayak hull designs can vary drastically – and there’s a reason for this!

 While each brand has its own unique style of designing kayaks, hulls are shaped to fit specific purposes.
-An obvious example would be comparing a whitewater hull (commonly short, rounded on the sides, and with a curved bottom) to a sea kayak hull (usually long, pointed and with a flattened bottom).
+An obvious example would be comparing a whitewater hull (commonly short, rounded on the sides, and with a curved bottom such as that seen in a Pyranha Kayak) to a sea kayak hull (usually long, pointed and with a flattened bottom).
 It’s easy to tell that these kayaks are meant for different things, and you can probably guess some of the reasons behind the designs as well!

 Kayak hull designs can vary drastically – and there’s a reason for this!